greys-sites/pluralkit-web/README.md

 If you want to do some work on it, you can run it yourself locally.
 To do so, follow these steps:

 1. Clone the repo and `cd` into it
-2. Run `npm install && cd frontend && npm install` to install all packages (alterative: `yarn install && cd frontend && yarn install`)
+2. Run `npm install && cd frontend && npm install` to install all packages (alternative: `yarn install && cd frontend && yarn install`)
 3. Use `npm run build` in the root folder
 4. Navigate to `localhost:8080` in your browser